michalisfrangos/practical_ML/README.md

 This it is the repo for the Practical Machine Learning course project

-The project can be found in the following HTML:
+The project HTML file can be viewed via the following link:

 <https://michalisfrangos.github.io/practical_ML/>